Masterclass: fiction (a one-term intensive workshop)

 This course is designed to support advanced and professional fiction writers who are working on long or short form fiction projects with a view to publication.
 The course offers an opportunity to share and receive constructive critical feedback, network with other writers, and discuss elements of advanced fictional craft.

-The course is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
-Writers are invited to submit one document containing details of their writing background and workshop experience and a one-page sample of prose to email@example.com by Sunday 8 September 2019.
-Please include the course code (HW220) in the subject line.
-Writers will not be authorised for enrolment except by way of this process.
+This online course is suitable only for fiction writers who have advanced workshop experience (e.g. Masters level) and/or a history of publication.
+Writers are invited to submit one document containing details of their writing background and workshop experience and a sample of prose no longer than 500 words to email@example.com.
+Documents should be double-spaced with 12-point font.
+Please include the course code (HW221) in the subject line of your email.
+Writers will not be authorised for enrolment except by way of this process

 What will we cover?